 Most ETFs are passive index funds.
 These funds generally track the underlying index with full or partial replication, thereby reducing the need for actively managing a fund which is usually the case with mutual funds.

-Index tracking mutual funds are also expensive as compared to similar ETFs.
+Index-tracking mutual funds are also expensive as compared to similar ETFs.
 Let’s suppose an investor wants to sell or buy an ETF; the investor does the same by directly placing an order with the broker.

-However, to transact in a mutual fund, the investor needs to contact the fund manager, sell these units in the secondary market, and revert a tedious process that costs more.
+However, to transact in a mutual fund, the investor needs to contact the fund manager, sell these units in the secondary market, and revert to a tedious process that costs more.

 The mantra is simple “less work = fewer costs”